vectorgrp/XCPlite/tools/bintool/README.md

 - **HEX to BIN**: Update calibration segment data from Intel-Hex files
 - **Dump/Inspect**: View file structure, segments, and hex dumps

-The tool uses a hardcoded the 32-bit segment relative addressing scheme: `Address = 0x80000000 | (segment_index << 16)`
+The tool uses a hardcoded 32-bit segment relative addressing scheme: `Address = 0x80000000 | (segment_index << 16)` which is default in XCPlite.
+Absolute addressing (OPTION_CAL_SEGMENTS_ABS in XCPlite main_cfg.h) is not supported yet.
+There is no check for the correct addressing mode.
 For safety, it is essential to use the EPK version segment.
-This can be enabled in XCPlite with OPTION_CAL_SEGMENT_EPK
+This can be enabled with OPTION_CAL_SEGMENT_EPK.

 ## Usage